Introduction

 Symptoms

-- Visible discomfort during or after exercise
+Signs of discomfort that are visible during or after exercise

 Diagnosis and Treatment